bodgergely/spdlog-python/README.md

 pyspdlog vs logging (standard lib)
 --------------------------------------------------
 How many microseconds it takes on average to complete a log function (info(), debug() etc) using a FileLogger.
-On reasonable sized log messages spdlog takes 1/10th of the time it would take to complete using the standard logging module.
+On reasonable sized log messages spdlog takes 3% (async mode enabled) and 7% (sync mode) of the time it would take to complete using the standard logging module.

 Async mode with 8MB queue with blocking mode.